vigneshstack/Prompt/prediction/data.md

+# 🧠 What is Machine Learning?

+**Machine Learning (ML)** is a subset of Artificial Intelligence (AI) that enables computers to learn patterns from data and make decisions or predictions without being explicitly programmed.

+ML is broadly categorized into:
+- **Supervised Learning** – learning from labeled data
+- **Unsupervised Learning** – finding hidden patterns in unlabeled data
+- **Reinforcement Learning** – learning through trial and error

+---

+# 🏡 Predicting House Prices Using Linear Regression

+One classic use case of ML is **predicting house prices** based on features like:

+- Square footage
+- Number of bedrooms
+- Location
+- Age of the house

+We use **Linear Regression**, a type of Supervised ML algorithm, to find the best-fit line that relates these features (inputs) to the house price (output).
+Once trained, the model can predict prices for new, unseen houses.

 House Price Prediction Using Linear Regression

 This mini-project demonstrates how we can **predict house prices** based on **house size (in square feet)** using a simple **linear regression model**.